-ATHEXCSD commissioned Thomas Murray to assist in the CPMI-IOSCO self-assessment of the Principles for Financial Market Infrastructures (PFMIs) as part of Greece's efforts to comply with mandates set by G-20 authorities.
+ATHEXCSD commissioned Thomas Murray for the second time to assist in the CPMI-IOSCO self-assessment of the Principles for Financial Market Infrastructures (PFMIs) as part of Greece's efforts to comply with mandates set by G-20 authorities.
 Thomas Murray, as an independent capital markets expert, conducted an analysis of ATHEXCSD's practices and arrangements in the context of the assessment methodology defined by CPMI-IOSCO.